TheOpenSourceNinja/Clapdroid/README.md

 ## for Android:

 ### To build:
 1. Optional but recommended: Set the environment variable $APP_PACKAGE_DOMAIN to a domain you own.
+In Android, the package name (a combination of the domain and the app's name) is used to uniquely identify an app.
+Thus, packages you create with your domain will be different from packages created by somebody else with their domain.
 2. In a terminal, cd to the Clapdroid directory and run the command `buildozer android debug`

 ### To run: